-Applicants must use the required Application forms available from the Partnership's Film Office or the CFC and must fully comply with all requirements of these Guidelines within the time period specified, in order to be eligible for a Grant Award.
+Award.
 Applications that do not include ALL of the documents requested therein, or that contain documents that have not been fully completed, may be considered incomplete and may be returned to the Applicant without further review.

-3.4 a Information in Application Form
+3.3a Information in Application Form

 The information to be collected in the process of Application for grants from the Program may include anything that allows consideration of the factors set forth in Section 3.5 below, or any other criteria considered relevant by the Department or Applicant, including financial statements of the proposed Applicant.

 The Application shall include at least the following information:

-- 1) Name of Individual Signing and Submitting Application - 2) Job Title of Individual Signing and Submitting Application - 3) Title of Production - 4) Type of Production.
-In Addition, If the Production Is a Television Series, Indicate the Anticipated Number of Episodes - Name of Production Company/Applicant and Identification of Any Pre-Existing Presence the Production Company Already Has in North Carolina - 5a) Production Company's Federal Employer Identification Number (FEIN) - 6) Production Company Street/Mailing Address - 7) Production Company/Applicant Phone Number - 8) Production Company/Applicant Email - 9) Approximate Overall Number of Crew - 10) Approximate Number of Crew Who Are Anticipated to be Permanent North Carolina Residents - 11) Approximate Overall Number of Talent/Cast - 12) Approximate Number of Talent/Cast Who Are Anticipated to be Permanent North Carolina Residents - 13) Approximate Overall Number of Extras/Background Talent - 14) Anticipated Number of Extras/Background Talent Who Are Anticipated to be Permanent North Carolina Residents - 15) Approximate Total Number of Individuals Who Are Anticipated to Work on the Production in North Carolina - 16) Approximate Total Number of Permanent North Carolina Residents Who Are Anticipated to Work on the Production in North Carolina - 17) Total Production Budget - Estimated Spending on Qualifying Expenses in North Carolina - 19) Pre-Production Dates in North Carolina - 20) Principal Photography Dates in North Carolina - 21) Wrap/Post-Production Dates in North Carolina - 22) Estimated Overall Duration of Production Activities within North Carolina - 23) Anticipated Location Areas (Towns/Cities) - 24) Any Specific Identifiable Locations, Such as Open Public Spaces, Commercial Districts, Identifiable Attractions, Traditional Downtown Areas, Public Landmarks, Residential Areas or Other Similar Properties or Areas
+- 1) Name of Individual Signing and Submitting Application - 2) Job Title of Individual Signing and Submitting Application - 3) Title of Production - 4) Name of Production Company/Applicant and Identification of Any Pre-Existing Presence the Production Company Already Has in North Carolina - 5) Production Company's Federal Employer Identification Number (FEIN) - 6) Production Company Street/Mailing Address - 7) Production Company/Applicant Phone Number - 8) Production Company/Applicant Email - 9) Approximate Overall Number of Production team members working in North Carolina - 10) Approximate Number of Said Production Team Members Who Are Anticipated to be Permanent North Carolina Residents - 11) Approximate Overall Number of Competitors/Players - 12) Approximate Overall Number of In-person Spectators - 13) Approximate Number of Viewers (non-in-person audience members) - 14) Total Production Budget - 15) Estimated Spending on Qualifying Expenses in North Carolina - 16) Proposed Dates on which the Production Company Plans to Hold the Event - 17) Anticipated Location Areas (Facilities and Towns/Cities) - 18) Whether the Production Will Involve Permanent Improvements to Specific Identifiable Locations - 19) If production is willing to make additional marketing opportunities available to the state (and if so, what those are) - Financial Contact Name, Street/Mailing Address, Phone and Email